 Research equipment aboard Kaimei

-Surveys will be carried out using four 3,000m-long streamer cables, and enable 3D visualisation of the deepest core in the Earth's structure for studying marine geological structures.
+Surveys are carried out using four 3,000m-long streamer cables, and enable 3D visualisation of the deepest core in the Earth’s structure for studying marine geological structures.

-High-resolution seismic surveys will be performed using 300m-long streamer cables, and used to research earthquakes, coastal geology, landslides, and ore deposits.
+High-resolution seismic surveys are performed using 300m-long streamer cables, and used to research earthquakes, coastal geology, landslides, and ore deposits.

 Sampling equipment on-board Kaimei

-The research ship will extract rare metals from ferromanganese crusts on sea-mounts located in the north-western Pacific Ocean, as well as ore deposits off the coast of Okinawan.
+The research ship extracts rare metals from ferromanganese crusts on sea-mounts located in the north-western Pacific Ocean, as well as ore deposits off the coast of Okinawan.

-It will be equipped with a boring machine, which can bore up to 3,000m-deep in water and 30m-deep into the core.
+It is equipped with a boring machine, which can bore up to 3,000m-deep in water and 30m-deep into the core.

 The on-board equipment includes a clamshell bucket sampler and a power grab sampler with a six-finger basket.
-The systems will be capable of extracting 1m³ samples at a water depth of 6,000m.
+The systems are capable of extracting 1m³ samples at a water depth of 6,000m.

 The vessel also features a 40m-long piston corer with a 12,000m-long high-strength fire rope to gather methane hydrate and rare earth mud.
 The corer eases reconstruction of paleoenvironment at inaccessible depths, and helps researchers to reveal the history of earthquakes in the area.

-A 36-bottle CTD / water sampler with a volume of 12l will highlight the causes of diminishing submarine resources and the impact of the environment.
-The 12,000m-long, high-strength fibre rope attached to the water sampler will help reach deeper in the water to collect samples for studying the effects of climate change on marine life.
+A 36-bottle CTD / water sampler with a volume of 12l highlights the causes of diminishing submarine resources and the impact of the environment.
+The 12,000m-long, high-strength fibre rope attached to the water sampler helps reach deeper in the water to collect samples for studying the effects of climate change on marine life.

-The Kamei will also offer a remotely-operated vehicle (ROV) capable of diving 3,000m into the water.
-Researchers will be able to study the seabed with a camera on-board the ROV, which will also collect biological and mineral resources samples.
+The Kamei also offers a remotely-operated vehicle (ROV) capable of diving 3,000m into the water.
+Researchers can study the seabed with a camera on-board the ROV, which also collects biological and mineral resources samples.